All Episodes

 He's going to rejoin us approximately 11:30 to go through that.

-Charlie Kirk, this is why huge announcement overnight, President of the United States going to designate Antifa and affiliate organizations, a um major terrorist organization.
+Charlie Kirk, this is why huge announcement overnight, President of the United States going to designate Antifa and affiliate organizations a major terrorist organization.

-And this will now expand from what the authorities out in Utah were doing, which is a murder, just a typical murder case, to something uh it's going to really get to the bottom of it.
+And this will now expand from what the authorities out in Utah were doing, which is a murder, just a typical murder case, to something that's going to really get to the bottom of it.

-And I think you see, and you know my opinion on this ridiculous set of text messages that trying to foist on us, which is absurd uh to do.
+And I think you see, and you know my opinion on this ridiculous set of text messages they're trying to foist on us, which is absurd to do.

 We'll break that more down this afternoon.